 Saskatchewan's winter climate can be extreme – frigid cold, severe changes in temperature, strong winds and heavy snowfall.
 This weather can wreak havoc on roads and keep snowplow crews moving to clear snow and ice from Saskatchewan's 26,000 km highway network.

-Ministry of Highways and Infrastructure snow removal equipment now features blue and amber flashing lights to increase their visibility and to improve the safety of their operators and all motorists.
+Ministry of Highways snow removal equipment now features blue and amber flashing lights to increase their visibility and to improve the safety of their operators and all motorists.

 How to safely pass snow plows

 - Treat snow plows the same as you would an emergency vehicle.
-If they are pulled over and have their lights flashing, slow to 60 km/h and pass with caution.
+If they are pulled over and have their blue and amber lights flashing, slow to 60 km/h and pass with caution.

 - If a snow plow is driving and has their light flashing, pass them whenever safe to do so.